outerminds/Entia/README.md

 -   Almost everything you will implement when using the framework will be a `struct`. **E**ntities are structs, **C**omponents are structs, **S**ystems are structs and other concepts such as Messages, Resources, Queryables and Injectables are all structs.
 -   The framework will enforce the usage of structs.
 -   This (almost abusive) usage of structs is deliberate.
-    -   It prevents any kind of OOP-inheritance-impulses that one could have since structs cannot inherit from anything.
+    -   It prevents any kind of OOP inheritance impulses that one could have since structs cannot inherit from anything.
     -   structs correspond much more appropriately to plain and inert data.
     - structs don't require useless indirection and null checking when accessing members.
     -   The cost of passing (copying) structs around is nullified by C#7's `ref` returns.